Close Menu

 Meaning: Expresses personal joy that someone enjoyed what you offered.

-See also 30 Other Ways to Say “Hanging in There” (With Examples)
+Read More: 30 Other Ways to Say “Call Me When You Have Time” (With Examples)

 Definition: A direct way to share that their positive reaction brought you happiness.